Graham Roland

-Graham Roland is an American writer and producer.
+Graham Roland is a Native American writer and producer.
 In 2022, he created the crime thriller series Dark Winds on AMC.

 Career

 Roland is known for his work as a writer on the FOX series Prison Break and on the final season of the ABC mystery series Lost.
 He also worked as a writer and co-producer on Fringe.

-He served as a writer and co-producer on the FOX crime/horror series Almost Human until it was cancelled on April 29, 2014.
+He served as a writer and co-producer on the FOX crime/science fiction series Almost Human until it was cancelled on April 29, 2014.
 In 2015, he wrote two episodes of the United States remake of The Returned and has produced all 10-episodes of the first season.
 He wrote the story and executive produced the Mark Wahlberg espionage action thriller Mile 22, directed by Peter Berg.
-He is currently working on the action political thriller web television series Jack Ryan, based on characters from the fictional "Ryanverse" created by Tom Clancy.
+He also worked on the action political thriller web television series Jack Ryan, based on characters from the fictional "Ryanverse" created by Tom Clancy.
 He co-created it with Carlton Cuse.